-Oklahoma governor candidate charged with murder-for-hire
+Oklahoma governor candidate charged in murder-for-hire plot

 - Gatekeeper to the president: Madeleine Westerhout, age 27

-Maldonado-Passage finished third in a three-way Libertarian primary in June.
+Known for his blonde mullet and expletive-laden rants on YouTube, Maldonado-Passage finished third in a three-way Libertarian primary in June.

+In October 2017, Garvin County authorities investigated after Maldonado-Passage’s then-husband, 23-year-old Travis Maldonado, shot himself in the head in the zoo gift shop.
+Garvin County Sheriff Larry Rhodes said at the time that witnesses reported Travis Maldonado put a loaded firearm to his head and pulled the trigger to prove the weapon would not fire with the magazine removed.

+Maldonado married another man, Dillon Jacob Passage, in December, court records show.